buildingsmart-community/ifcJSON/Documentation/README.md

 In the below sections, a more detailed specification is given for ifcJSON.
 We don't provide a full schema here, but rather list a number of general principles.

 ### 2.1 Required objects, keys, or entities
-Several elements are required in the IFC Schema.
-These are recorded also in the IFC JSON Schema and must be followed.
-You can check whether an IFC schema is valid using any of the freely available validators.
+Several elements are required in the IFC EXPRESS Schema.
+These restrictions are largely released in the IFC4 JSON spec, thereby allowing easier and more specific data exchanges (transactional data exchange).
+The remaining restrictions are made available in the JSON schema for IFC.
+You can check whether a JSON file is valid against this JSON schema of IFC by using any of the freely available validators.

 ### 2.2 Empty values, 'userdefined' values, and 'notdefined' values
 You are free to include empty values, yet you are encouraged to leave them out of the data exchange.
 The `NOTDEFINED` and `USERDEFINED` Enum elements are maintained and available.